kendog/chalice-extended-action/README.md

-# Chalice Extended Action - kendog Fork You Edition
+# Chalice Extended Action - kendog forked you edition

 ---
 This is a fork from jayef0/chalice-extended-action

 Updates:
 - Python 3.8 upgrade
+- README - Usage
 ---

 This Github action allows automated deployment of your Chalice application via Github Actions.